Qatar, Airbus make up and sign $6 bln deal

 A row over who would be first to receive the European planemaker's latest jet, a revamped version of its best-selling A320, nearly scuppered the deal which also included five more Airbus A380 superjumbos, people close to the matter said.

-Timing is a serious issue as airlines rush to take advantage of 12-15 percent fuel savings offered by revamped models now being offered by Airbus EAD.PA and Boeing (BA.N).
+Timing is a serious issue as airlines rush to take advantage of 12-15 percent fuel savings offered by revamped models now being offered by Airbus and Boeing.

 But the negotiations turned into a public drama, with Qatar Airways' chief executive first saying the deal was off, only to return hours later to announce the signing.